ptolmachev/Collaboration_and_Competition/README.md

 # Collaboration_and_Competition

-Udacity Reinforcment learning online course project 3 solution.
+Udacity Reinforcment learning online course project 3 solution and the **report**.

 ### Project description
 This is an implementation of self-playing DDPG (Deep Deterministic Policy Gradient) algorithm applied to solve the specified below task.